SMCI Stock Price Today (July 2026) — Super Micro Computer, Inc. Analysis & Key Metrics 2026-07-17

 Common investor questions about Super Micro Computer, Inc.

-Super Micro Computer, Inc. (SMCI) is currently trading at $23.40.
-The RSI (14-day) is at 41.0, indicating neutral territory.
+Super Micro Computer, Inc. (SMCI) is currently trading at $24.18.
+The RSI (14-day) is at 29.4, indicating oversold territory (potentially undervalued).
 Wall Street analysts have a consensus "hold" recommendation.
-The mean analyst price target of $34.53 implies 47.6% upside from current levels.
-Volatility is high at 158.0% annualized, meaning significant price swings are common.
+The mean analyst price target of $37.25 implies 54.1% upside from current levels.
+Volatility is high at 57.7% annualized, meaning significant price swings are common.
 Investors should consider their risk tolerance, investment horizon, and portfolio diversification before making a decision.

-Based on current valuation metrics for Super Micro Computer, Inc. (SMCI): The trailing P/E ratio is 16.95, which is in line with broader market averages.
-The forward P/E is 7.72, lower than the trailing P/E, suggesting analysts expect earnings improvement.
-Price-to-Book is 1.99.
-Price-to-Sales is 0.50.
+Based on current valuation metrics for Super Micro Computer, Inc. (SMCI): The trailing P/E ratio is 12.73, which is below the market average of ~20-22, suggesting the stock may be undervalued relative to peers.
+The forward P/E is 9.25, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+Price-to-Book is 1.92.
+Price-to-Sales is 0.46.
 Valuation should be compared to Computer Hardware industry peers for context, as different sectors trade at different multiples.

 Super Micro Computer, Inc. (SMCI) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for Super Micro Computer, Inc. (SMCI) investors include: 1.
-High volatility (158.0% annualized)—the stock can experience significant daily price swings.
-2. Elevated short interest (19.7% of float) suggests significant bearish sentiment.
-3. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
-4. Computer Hardware sector-specific competitive pressures.
+High volatility (57.7% annualized)—the stock can experience significant daily price swings.
+2. Elevated debt levels (D/E ratio of 120.80) which could pressure margins in a rising rate environment.
+3. Elevated short interest (19.4% of float) suggests significant bearish sentiment.
+4. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
+5. Computer Hardware sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.

-Here is Super Micro Computer, Inc.'s (SMCI) current debt and financial health profile: Total debt stands at $5.26B.
-The debt-to-equity ratio is 75.28, which is moderate and generally manageable for most companies.
-The current ratio is 1.70, indicating strong short-term liquidity.
-The quick ratio is 0.98.
-The company holds $4.11B in cash and equivalents.
-Free cash flow is positive at $103.48M, providing a cushion for debt servicing and shareholder returns.
+Here is Super Micro Computer, Inc.'s (SMCI) current debt and financial health profile: Total debt stands at $9.15B.
+The debt-to-equity ratio is 120.80, which is elevated and warrants monitoring, especially in a rising interest rate environment.
+The current ratio is 2.65, indicating strong short-term liquidity.
+The quick ratio is 1.20.
+The company holds $1.31B in cash and equivalents.
+Free cash flow is negative at $-7,448,383,488, which could limit the company's ability to manage debt obligations.